Rebranding a Major Sports Organization (Q&A with Alex Caldwell)Tuesday May 15th, 2018

 We approached the MLSPA rebrand just like we would any other branding project, by starting with identifying the target audience and the competitive landscape.

-Our internal team began conducting phone interviews with MLS players that ranged from rookies to veterans including a foreign player and a retired player to get their perspective on the MLSPA.
+Our internal team began conducting phone interviews with MLS players that ranged from rookies to veterans to get their perspective on the MLSPA.
 The players understood the importance of what the PA does and were receptive and willing to help us as we badgered them with questions.
 They gave us valuable insight into how they perceive the Association and provided us with a great foundation of knowledge to build from.

 With so many stakeholders that have attachments to certain aspects of the brand, what were some challenges you faced?